santosh4568/Online-FIR-System/README.md

 ### For Users:
 - **User Registration**: Easy signup for clients to register their details.
 - **File Complaints**: Submit complaints with dynamic fields for state, district, and police station.
-- **Track Complaints**: Monitor the status of submitted complaints in real-time.
+- **Track Complaints**: Monitor the status of submitted complaints.
 - **User Authentication**: Secure login to protect user data and privacy.

 ### For Officers: